DanielSzatkowski/ls/README.md

 # ls
-My version of ls - linux bash command
+My version of ls - linux bash command.

+## Usage
+Run program on your linux machine - works just like original one!